edbertocampo/Batangas-State-University-Shop-Mobile-Application/README.md

 Review/Monitoring

 The team will take into consideration on reviews and possible issues to arise upon running the application.
 Aiming to continually improve, support, and remain reliable for the application’s success.

+System Architecture

+To show how users interact with the program, the team presents the aforementioned diagrams.
+It depicts that a user can browse the university shop, make purchases and reserve items.